pereznetworks/TD-Project8/README.md

       All output for the build process is in the ./dist folder for distribution or deployment.

+# TO RUN THE GULP 4 TASKS FROM COMMAND-LINE:

+  Even though Gulp is @4.0.0,
+  some may have older version of gul-cli installed globally

+  Please make sure the local folder and global version of gulp-cli are the same

+    run `npm i -g gulp-cli`
+      to get the environment versions of gulp-cli in alignment with all packages that come with gulp.

+  After that a simple `npm install`, should get everything else to work...

 # CHANGES:

       Migrated to Gulp v4